Third-order ladder operators, generalized Okamoto and exceptional orthogonal polynomials: Connection to higher-order SUSY QM

-with $\mathtt{H}_{r}(z)$ and $\mathcal{H}_{r}(z)=i^{r}\mathtt{H}_{r}(iz)$ the \textit{Hermite} and \textit{pseudo-Hermite polynomials}~\cite{Olv10}, respectively.
-Notice that $C_{m,n}$ and $D_{m,n}$ do not modify the potential $V^{(k)}(x)$ as those constants vanish in the logarithmic derivative.
-Moreover, those constants are absorbed by the normalization factor of the zero-modes.
-Therefore, the explicit form of $C_{m,n}$ and $D_{m,n}$ is not required throughout the rest of the manuscript.
+with $\mathcal{H}_{r}(z)=i^{r}\mathtt{H}_{r}(iz)$ and $\mathtt{H}_{r}(z)$ the \textit{pseudo-Hermite} and \textit{Hermite} polynomials~\cite{Olv10}, respectively.
+Notice that $C_{m,n}$ does not modify the form of $V^{(k)}(x)$ as such a constant vanishes inside the logarithmic derivative.
+Moreover, $C_{m,n}$ can be absorbed by the zero-modes normalization factor, and thus its explicit form is not required throughout the rest of the manuscript.

+The Wronskian representation for the conventional Okamoto polynomials $Q_{m}\equiv Q_{m,0}$ must be handled with caution, as the length of the partition defining the corresponding $\tau$ function used in~\eqref{wronskian1} is not the appropriate one, see~\cite{Nou99}.
+In such a case we get